 Automation tools for sitemap updates

-The task of updating a sitemap manually, particularly for a large website, can seem overwhelming (and for a large site it is overwhelming).
+The task of updating a sitemap manually, particularly for a large website or if you run multiple websites, can seem overwhelming.

-Using these tools can save you time and ensure that your sitemap up to date is always maintained.
+Using these can save you time and ensure that your sitemap is always up to date and maintained.

-Once updated, these automation tools facilitate the submission of the XML sitemap to search engines via platforms like Google Search Console.
+Once updated, these tools also facilitate the submission of XML sitemaps to search engines.

-There is a way to have your automatically update itself, it’s called a dynamic sitemap and it requires coding expertise.
-Very much worth the effort for a site that gets updated often or ecomm sites with hundreds of changing product pages.
+There’s another way to have your sitemap automatically update itself; it’s called a dynamic sitemap but it requires coding expertise.
+Worth the effort for a site that gets updated often or for ecommerce sites with hundreds of changing product pages.

 XML sitemap generators